Expand mobile version menu

 It feels good to win, and it feels rotten to lose, but coaching is about much more than taking a trophy.
 It's about building relationships with your players and your colleagues.
 It's about encouraging a love of the game and helping players succeed gracefully.
 Winning is just the icing on the cake.

 For Ross Tomlinson, who used to coach university men's basketball, the climax of coaching comes long before the final game.
 "It's all the work along the way," he says.
-"When I was coaching at the final game...in 1991, I sat down and thought, 'This is the culmination of where I wanted to go and now that I'm here it's not everything I thought it would be.'"
+"When I was coaching at the final game, I sat down and thought, 'This is the culmination of where I wanted to go and now that I'm here it's not everything I thought it would be.'"

 When it comes to losing a game, Tomlinson insists on keeping a positive attitude.
 Sometimes this means telling his team and fellow coaches to buck up and focus on what's ahead.